madebits/madebits.github.io/blog/2014/2014-04-26-Restoring-Chromium-Configuration-Folder.md

 --disk-cache-dir=/dev/null --disk-cache-size=1 --incognito -start-maximized --no-first-run --user-data-dir=/home/$USER/Private/chromium
 ```

 Despite this, Chromium stores a lot of data in its profile folder.
 I have no idea why these data are good for me and I have found no use for them.
-The safest way to store data is not to collect them in the first place.
-To clean them I created a small script that starts Chrome with a clean profile and takes over only my settings, bookmarks, and extensions from the old one.
+To clean them, I created a small script that starts Chrome with a clean profile and takes over only my settings, bookmarks, and extensions from the old one.

-The script below, if used to start Chromium periodically will prevent it from collecting any historic data over time locally in incognito mode.
-The script works for my Chromium browser profile in Ubuntu:
+The script below, if used to start Chromium periodically will prevent it from collecting any historic data over time locally in incognito mode:

 ```
 #!/bin/bash